Street trees

 Hounslow Highways does not maintain trees on Housing-owned land or in parks.
 For more information on trees in these areas, please visit Hounslow Council’s website.

-If you would like to find out more information about how you can get involved in watering the street trees, please click here to view Hounslow Highways Community Tree Watering Initiative.
+If you see a newly planted tree in your street, we would love for you to get involved and water the tree, as that will help it establish better.
+If you would like to find out more information about how you can get involved in watering the street trees, please click here to find details of Hounslow Highways’ Tree Watering Initiative.

 Recent Tweets @HounslowHways